2020 Marriott category changes - Bonvoy'd (& annoyed)

 - AMEX Platinum includes Marriott Bonvoy Gold status as a cardholder benefit.
 Of course it and other credit cards offer tier status in other programs too...

 For European travellers, Accor offers a wide variety of properties, including the brands of Raffles and Fairmont.
 No status-matching is offered though, as its loyalty program provides rebates rather than points for stays.

 You can also still find smaller programs for boutique properties where the benefits of even the base level of loyalty membership puts some of the larger programs to shame.
 SLH, WorldHotels and iPrefer are good places to start looking for top-end properties.
 GHA Discovery also has a good range of properties, ranging from mid-range to top-end.

-Among the larger programs, Hyatt (with the SLH alliance and the acquisition of Alila) and Hilton are looking ever more appealing.
+Among the larger programs, Hyatt (with the SLH alliance and the acquisition of Alila) and Hilton are looking ever more appealing relative to Bonvoy.

-But I am also attracted to some of the smaller programs that actually want your business and seem to have a better understanding of the difference between a loyalty program and short-term profit maximisation (aka squeezing blood from a stone) .
+But I am also attracted to some of the smaller programs that are keen for your business and have attractive loyalty programs.

 What do you think?
 Have you yet reached the point where you have decided to move?